 Focal Range

 Tamron 45mm F1.8 Di VC USD is a prime lens with fixed focal lenght of 45mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 67.5mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Sony 50mm F1.4 is a prime lens with fixed focal lenght of 50mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 75mm.
+On the other hand, the Sony 50mm F1.4 is a prime lens with fixed focal lenght of 50mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of 75mm.